-Utilize the guidelines provided by professional organizations, such as the Association of Perioperative Registered Nurses (AORN), to ensure recommended standards and practices are followed.42
+Utilize the guidelines provided by professional organizations such as the Association of PeriOperative Registered Nurses (AORN) to ensure recommended peri-operative standards and recommended practices are followed.40

-- + Conduct direct observational studies of a sampling of surgical procedures to evaluate adherence to aseptic practices. - + Evaluate traffic-control patterns to establish the rate of entry and exit in the surgical suite. - + Develop a surgical-attire policy that adheres to recommend practices for surgical attire, hair-covering, shoes, masks and jackets. - + Evaluate practices related to hair-covering (e.g., using bouffant caps instead of skull caps as the latter do not contain all hair and ears). - + Establish room- and equipment-cleaning procedures and frequencies by a multidisciplinary team according to perioperative standards and recommendations. - + Educate patients and their families about appropriate, personal hair removal practices (e.g., instruct patients not to shave their legs in the week prior to hip or knee surgery, and advise female patients not to shave their perineal area prior to a scheduled C-section). - + Establish and monitor pre-surgical hair-removal processes.
+- > Conduct direct observational studies of a sampling of surgical procedures to evaluate adherence to aseptic practices. - > Evaluate traffic control patterns to establish the rate of entry and exit in the surgical suite. - > Develop a surgical attire policy that adheres to recommend practices for surgical attire, hair-covering, shoes, masks and jackets. - > Evaluate practices related to hair-covering. - > Establish room and equipment cleaning procedures and frequencies by a multidisciplinary team according to peri-operative standards and recommendations. - > Educate patients and families about appropriate personal hair removal practices (e.g., instruct patients not to shave their legs in the week prior to hip or knee surgery and advise female patients not to shave their perineal area prior to a scheduled Caesarean section). - > Establish and monitor pre-surgical hair removal processes.
 Avoid hair removal unless necessary for the procedure.
-Remove hair close to the time of surgery, outside of the operating room to prevent contamination of the environment.
-Do not allow use of razors. - + Determine the method used to clean/sterilize clipper hand pieces between patients. - + Utilize double gloving and glove changes. - + Provide positive-pressure ventilation in the operating room, with at least 15 air exchanges an hour.
+Remove hair close to the time of surgery, outside the operating room to prevent contamination of the environment.
+Do not allow use of razors. - > Determine the method used to clean/sterilize clipper hand pieces between patients. - > Utilize double gloving and glove changes. - > Provide positive pressure ventilation in the operating room with at least 15 air exchanges an hour. - > Evaluate immediate use sterilization patterns to identify opportunities for improvement - > Provide staff with cross-cutting education related to hand hygiene by referring to the HIIN SOAP UP Campaign Start Up Tool.41

-- Number of hair-removal documentations; including rationale for removal, device used, time and physical location - Number of times the door in an operative suite opens during a surgical procedure per week - Number of staff who have their hair and ears 100 percent covered while in the surgical suite per week
+- Number of hair removal documentations including rationale for removal, device used, time and physical location - Number of times the door in an operative suite opens during a surgical procedure per week - Track reasons for doors opening during a surgical case (e.g., medical necessity, staff relief, curiosity) - Number of staff who have their hair and ears 100 percent covered while in the surgical suite per week